jesseleite/vim-noh/README.md

 ## Comparison with vim-slash

-Vim-noh is a smaller alternative to [vim-slash](https://github.com/junegunn/vim-slash), which is a smaller alternative to [vim-oblique](https://github.com/junegunn/vim-oblique).
+Vim-noh is a lighter fork of [vim-slash](https://github.com/junegunn/vim-slash), which is a smaller alternative to [vim-oblique](https://github.com/junegunn/vim-oblique).
 Many features are missing in vim-noh, but that's the point, [my dear](https://www.youtube.com/watch?v=GQ5ICXMC4xY).

 ## Customization